 Several other micronutrients, along with these macronutrients, also work to endorse healthy plant life by creating a well-mixed soil blend, setting the proper foundation for new seedlings and well-established plants.
 Next, let's talk about nitrogen and how finding a balance of this nutrient can be one of the most helpful gardening tips for your plants.

-Nitrogen is one of the primary critical macronutrients needed for plant life to grow and thrive, but can your garden flourish with a nitrogen deficiency?
+Nitrogen is the macronutrient used in the greatest proportion by plants.
+It is needed for plant life to grow and thrive, but can your garden flourish with a nitrogen deficiency?
 The answer is that plants cannot grow strong without nitrogen.
 Nitrogen is a necessary garden nutrient for chlorophyll production, which is how plants make their food to grow and flower.

 Whether it's too much or too little, you can solve your soil's nitrogen imbalance.
 Keep reading to learn how you can test your soil for a precise analysis of macronutrient concentrations.